eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/process.rst

 Finds processes matching various filters (name, state, etc).
 The number of processes found will be tested against the Warning/critical thresholds.
-This handler formats alerts as mails and sends them off to a pre-defined recipient.
+This handler formats alerts as emails and sends them off to a pre-defined recipient.
 [1]_

 .. contents::